Hamidalavi/examid-gaming-journey/README.md

 7. Practice in very high sensitivity to make movement better and faster
 8. Bought a **controller freek** in one month later and my aim has improved alot
 9. Since the **Nacon Revolution 5 Pro** has a magnetic joysticks, I tried to set the dead zone to zero for precise aiming and tracking in shooter style games.
 In other style games I use the default settings
-10. I covered the controller with middle, ring and pinky fingers, that's OK; but I used the middle knuckle of index finger for pressing R1/L1 buttons, and top knuckle of index finger for pressing R2/L2 buttons. **This was a bad move and caused all my fingers and wrist to hurt badly for a while**.
-Also, the pivot point was no longer in the middle, I had to touch the top-right part of the joystick to aim or top-left for movement and can't click RS/LS easily
+10. I covered the controller with middle, ring and pinky fingers, that's OK; so I used the middle knuckle of index finger for pressing R1/L1 buttons, and top knuckle of index finger for pressing R2/L2 buttons.
+Also, but I didn't know the pivot point was no longer in the middle and can be in anywhere and still searching for better grip to solve this problem
 11. When using ten fingers, I kept my index and middle fingers up to prevent clicking the triggers, but I prefer to using eight fingers
 12. Compensate for analog sticks' friction by **clearing the dust and debris around the joysticks**